top of page

 I believe President John F. Kennedy was murdered as the result of a covert operation gone awry, the precise kind of operation approved by the Joint Chiefs of Staff as Operation Northwoods, but rejected by the President.
 He was targeted in order to finally convince him to take a firm stand against Castro; those who conceived the action would have said his actions or lack thereof, past and potential, posed a grave threat to the security of the nation.
 He died because the individuals tasked with carrying out the crime had a deep personal hatred for him and knew they had their masters over a barrel.

-The identity of the men who designed the operation on the ground and carried it out is a riddle that may never be solved.
-There are a number of individuals who have been suggested over the years as having been involved.
-They include E. Howard Hunt, Frank Sturgis, Gerry Patrick Hemming, Eugenio Martinez, David Sanchez Morales, David Ferrie and others.
+The identity of these individuals is a riddle that may never be solved.
+Potential participants include Frank Sturgis, Gerry Patrick Hemming, Herminio Diaz Garcia, Eugenio Martinez, David Sanchez Morales, David Ferrie and others.
 Whoever they were they all came from that nether region of covert operatives living between the CIA and the Cuban exile community.
-Trained in propaganda, sabotage and shooting skills, they were looking for a fight and had personal, professional and patriotic reasons to want JFK eliminated.
+Trained in deadly skills, they were looking for a fight and had personal, professional and patriotic reasons to want JFK eliminated.

-I believe that even before the echoes of gunfire died down in Dealey Plaza, those in Washington who conceived the operation understood they had been double-crossed, and were horrified at the thought that one of their plans could have gone so spectacularly wrong.
+Even before the echoes of gunfire died down in Dealey Plaza, those in Washington who conceived the operation understood they had been double-crossed, and were likely horrified at the thought that one of their plans could have gone so spectacularly wrong.
 Within hours of the event, those who chose to kill probably sent communications to those who only wanted to warn.
-The communications likely indicated that, in a dozen random safe deposit boxes in a dozen random banks scattered around the globe was evidence in the form of recorded conversations, receipts, etc. of the complicity of the power elite and that it was in everyone’s interest not to come after the men who double-crossed them.
+One might imagine that these communications indicated that, in a dozen random safe deposit boxes in a dozen random banks scattered around the globe was evidence in the form of recorded conversations, receipts, etc. of the complicity of the power elite and that it was in everyone’s interest not to come after the men who double-crossed them.

 In all of the cover-up that followed the assassination, I believe that good people did what they thought they needed to do to protect the United States.
-I believe many did so to hide a phantom connection to Cuba which they feared would bring war.
-Most, no doubt, did not understand the assassination as a domestic act.
+With actions large and small, most thought they were helping to hide a phantom connection to Cuba which they feared would bring war.
+Arlen Spector likely devised the single-bullet theory for such reasons.

 When he was Eisenhower’s Vice-President, Nixon played a part in helping to coordinate the multi-agency effort to plan the invasion on behalf of the White House.
-If Haldeman’s interpretation of Nixon’s reference is correct, it suggests not only that Nixon had knowledge of the true nature of the assassination, but that the seeds of the crime were indeed planted in the failure of that undertaking.
+If Haldeman’s interpretation of Nixon’s reference is correct, it suggests not only that Nixon had knowledge of the true nature of the assassination, and that both he and Helms understood that the seeds of the crime were indeed planted in the failure of that undertaking.

 Suggested reading:

-JFK and the Unspeakable: Why He Died and Why It Matters, James Douglass, 2010
+Douglass, James - JFK and the Unspeakable: Why He Died and Why It Matters, 2010

-The Girl on the Stairs: The Search for a Missing Witness to the JFK Assassination, Barry Ernest, 2018
+Ernest, Barry - The Girl on the Stairs: The Search for a Missing Witness to the JFK Assassination, 2018

-Oswald and the CIA: The Documented Truth About the Unknown Relationship Between the U.S. Government and the Alleged Killer of JFK, John Newman, 2008
+Newman, John - Oswald and the CIA: The Documented Truth About the Unknown Relationship Between the U.S. Government and the Alleged Killer of JFK, 2008

 bottom of page